zeroknowledgediscovery/paraknowledgedoc/README.md

 - Essential fields: `patient_id`, `birth_date`, and `DX_record`.
 - `DX_record` must have at least 2 diagnosis codes, recorded at least 1 week apart.
+- We recommend a minimum 5 diagnosis codes in medical history for flags to be reliable

 ### Output Format